- Why am I getting multiple notifications for a single event?

 Accepting invites for an external account calendar

 If you have a synced calendar available on Fastmail and you have an event invitation to add to that calendar, you will need to access that invitation email on your source account in order to add it to the calendar.

 Attempting to access the invitation email through Fastmail (either via a mail forward, or accessed via a POP import) to add it to the synced calendar on Fastmail will result in an error.

-If this happens frequently, perhaps consider migrating your calendar to Fastmail.
+If this happens frequently, you may want to consider migrating your calendar to Fastmail.

 Sending invites for an external account calendar